gramineproject/examples/tensorflow/README.md

 - To build the SGX version, do ``make PYTHONDISTPATH=path_to_python_dist_packages/ SGX=1``
 - Typically, ``path_to_python_dist_packages`` is ``/usr/local/lib/python3.6/dist-packages``, but can
 change based on python's installation directory.
-- Keras settings are configured in the file ``root/.keras/keras.json``.
-It is configured to use TensorFlow as backend.

 **WARNING:** Building BERT sample downloads about 5GB of data.